 Other taxes such as VAT and council tax do not apply.

 As the tax payer, you're responsible for checking your eligibility for Gift Aid as any tax shortfall is the responsibility of the tax payer, so please speak to your accountant or HMRC if you are unclear on how much tax you have paid.

 How do I sign up?

-Simply tick the box on the donation form, complete a separate Gift Aid Declaration Form or call our Box Office on 01752 267222
+Simply tick the box on the donation form, click the button above to download a form, or call our Box Office on 01752 267222

 Can Gift Aid be claimed on tickets and meals?